 Here are the 4 steps that we all go through.

 1. Focus on what you are trying to do

 Analyze what went wrong, but do not over analyze.
 You’ll figure that had you were not texting someone or reading that Facebook post while pouring, you would not have spilled that drink.

 In life, do not underestimate the power of focus.
 You should learn how to walk before you can run.
 Maybe you should pay off that huge credit card debt before investing in the stock market.
 If you’re doing nine or ten things at the same time, nothing will happen.
 But if you focus on what you are trying to achieve, you’ll get it done.

 2. Immediately clean up your mess

 You should immediately clean up your mess.
 If you waited, the milk would have fallen on the edge of the table and landed on the carpet, creating a bigger mess.

 Don’t be that person that I know who procrastinated on her taxes.
-Her accountant told me that she hadn’t filedincome for the past 3 years!
-Not only will you get hefty fines from the IRS– you might end up in jail (not to mention that you’ll be subjected to gossip). taxes
+Her accountant told me that she hadn’t filed income taxes for the past three years!
+Not only will you get hefty fines from the IRS— you might end up in jail.
+Not to mention, you’ll be subjected to gossip.

 3. Pour another glass

 Instead of crying and complaining about the spilled milk, you should simply pour another glass.